-Prayer as Medicine Class Through Writing
+Jewish Prayer as Medicine Using Writing

 I have developed a unique approach to studying Torah that I call Torahscope.
 We begin with each participant’s birth portion, the Torah portion that was being read in synagogue the week you were born.
 This approach has been highly successful helping the most skeptical grasp the power of Torah study.
 I am also available for other forms of Torah study.
 I believe that we need to ask the question, “how can Torah guide me, our communities, or the world?”
-This class will be offered again in the Winter.
+This class will be offered again in the Fall/Winter of 2023.
 This class is limited to 7 people and runs for 8 weeks.
 Please contact me here for more information and to apply to save your spot in the next opening.

 Spiritual Direction Groups Using Writing and Devotional Listening

 Group Spiritual Direction is a process of listening to the still small voice within, in a group setting.
 We use writing and devotional listening to deepen our awareness of the Sacred in our lives.
 You don’t have to be religious or Jewish to join.
 We often use Jewish texts as portals into our reflections.

 Each group is limited to five or six people each.
 We meet for four sessions (every other week).
 At the end of this time, some people continue, some join, and some people feel complete.
 Please contact me here for more information and to apply to save your spot in the next opening in the Fall of 2023.

 15-hour Pastoral Counseling Survey Class for Hashpa’ah (Spiritual Direction) Students